mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 The personal plane is explored in a following chapter (working title Maps).
 This will cover findings relating to the value of participatory methods of mapping project progress and potential learning dimensions of activities.
 -->
 <!-- Provide a link to next chapter - but before that a round up / discussion / to specific elements in relation to GDPs
 May need a way to differential this chapters discussion of GDP - and that of the next one.
  -->

+NOTE - perhaps end this section with some observations of personal expression of understanding as per Bevan et al during playtesting.
+Then link to next chapter / discussion. completes circle?

 In this section the processes of personal appropriation of experience and knowledge emerging from game making are examined closely in relation to participants experience of GDPs.